Office hours are often a foreign concept to new college students.

 American college professors, however, generally handle a much larger group of students.

-In some cases, professors will post a sheet on their office door for students to sign up for a designated time slot to meet during office hours.
+In some cases, professors will post a sheet on their office door so students can signup for a designated time slot.
 In other cases, professors will simply sit in their office and see students on a first-come, first-serve basis.

 How You Can Use a Professor’s Office Hours

 Maybe you got a grade or comment on an exam or essay that you don’t understand and you want an explanation.
-Or maybe you are doing poorly in the class and want to know how you can improve.
-If you have a big final paper coming up, you may also want to get tips from your professor on writing your thesis.
+Or, maybe you are doing poorly in the class and want to know how you can improve your grades.
+If you have a big final paper coming up, you may also want to get tips from your professor on writing your thesis or clarification on a topic or theme covered in class.

 A professor’s office hours can also be necessary for mundane administrative tasks.
 For example, if you have two final exams scheduled at the same time, you will have to move one exam to another time slot.
 You will usually need your professor’s signature to OK this.